HEAT PUMP

 How to estimate the savings by replacing a gas boiler with a heat pump?

-Let's take for example a consumption of 15'000kWh of gas per year.
-To obtain an estimate of your future electricity consumption with the heat pump, you can divide this value by the SCOP value indicated on the technical data sheets.
-If this is 4.5, then 15,000 / 4.5 = 3333kWh will be your likely electricity consumption.
-This equates to €533 per year, and around €45 per month.
+For example, let's take a gas consumption of 15,000 kWh per year.
+To obtain an estimate of your future electricity consumption with the heat pump, you can divide this value by the SCOP value indicated on the data sheets.
+If the SCOP is 4.5, then 15,000 / 4.5 = 3333kWh will be your probable electricity consumption.
+This is equivalent to 533€ per year, and about 45€ per month.

 How to proceed to the replacement of the gas boiler by a heat pump ?
 Processes and constraints.